Keith And Blackman

 27 Farringdon Avenue

-Firm founded by George Keith who became a specialist in
+Firm founded by James Keith.
+His son, George Keith, became a specialist in

 gas lighting.
 Not only did he invent and market many high pressure gas lamps,

 but he also designed Rotary Compressors, Raising and Lowering Gear,

 Raising, Lowering And Traversing Gear and "One-Man" Gear.
 Some of

 his most notable achievements were noted in the Street Lighting By Gas With Special References To The High Pressure system